loltgt/ensemble-social-share/src/icons/BUILD.md

 ## Export the Webfont to WOFF2 Webfont format

-To create WOFF2 web font I used [Font Squirrel Webfont Generator](https://www.fontsquirrel.com/tools/webfont-generator)
+To create WOFF2 web font I used [Transfonter](https://transfonter.org)

-> [!TIP]
-> You can upload the file "generator_config.txt" to use the same preset I used

-Upload the previously generated font, select `*.ttf` font and *Upload*
+Upload the previously generated font, press *Add fonts* and select `*.woff` font.

+Set Formats to WOFF2 and press *Convert* to convert font.

 Wait until the font is generated and finally press *Download* to get your generated font.